 You only need this step if you want to move the post to a new page with a different URL.
 The 301 redirect is the easiest method to tell search engines that the post was permanently moved to another URL or location.

 So, when Google crawlers, for example, follow the old URL, they find the new one, and they will transfer the SEO value from the old post to the new page.

 After some days, you will find the new page indexed instead of the old post.

 To do the redirect in WordPress, you can use the Yoast plugin if you already use it.
 Just edit the old post, by scrolling down until you find the SEO options tab.
 Then, click on ”Advanced”, and paste the new URL in the 301 redirect box, as the following screenshot example.

-I recommend to delete your blog cache.
-That will update the links and you will avoid problems with content update.
+I recommend clearing your blog cache.
+That will update the links and you will avoid problems with the content update.

 On the other side, if there are posts or websites that link back to the post, then, you should keep that redirect to take visitors from the old URL to the new one.